ctz/pow/doc/intro.md

 ## System requirements

-pwman must:
+pow must:

 * *work across multiple devices*: Android devices, Linux and OS-X console, Windows desktop, and a modern web browser.
-* *support syncing with web-connected storage* with extra protection against the risks in this storage.
+* *support syncing with web-connected storage* with extra protection against the risks introduced by this storage.
 * *work offline*.
 * *correctly track changes made over multiple devices* when syncing.
 * *use modern cryptography*.
 * *not expose passwords to the server when used from a web browser*. (note: this does not address the fundamental problem of serving trustworthy javascript to a web browser from an untrusted server.
 It is more a case of hygiene and server complexity.)

-## Building blocks
+## Design
+### Encodings
+All structures are encoded with JSON.
+All text of a JSON encoding is itself encoded with UTF8 (recall that JSON is defined in terms of unicode codepoints, and therefore isn't something that can be sent over the network outwith some text encoding).

+Passwords and other strings are stored normalised to NFC.

 ### Password based encryption

 Our PBE is built from the following pieces: